mattyschell/NYC_Landmass/README.md

 # How To Create: Hand Wavy

-The steps below are a rough guide and a process like this inevitably includes a lot of trial and error.
-But don't worry friends, it's our process, our rules, the trick is to never be afraid.
+The steps below are a rough guide.
+A process like this inevitably includes some trial and error.

 ### New York City

 Generate a buffered polygon for each borough.
-We did this by hand, don't worry, drawing is fun and it only takes a few minutes.
+We did this by hand, drawing is fun and it only takes a few minutes. (this is data\roughborough in the repo)

 1. Extend each borough blob into into NYC water without touching another NYC borough.

 2. Extend Bronx and Queens a little into Westchester and Nassau

-3. The technical rule for the roughborough layer: every vertex and segment should be either in NYC hydrography or fringe land.
+3. The technical rule for the roughborough layer: every vertex and segment should either be in NYC hydrography or fringe land.
+This ensures that every part of the roughborough boundary is chomped back by masking layers.

    ![landmassnycdryblob](images/landmassnycdryblob.png)